epics-docs/epics-docs/specs/IOCInit.rst

 Overview - RTEMS
 ~~~~~~~~~~~~~~~~

-RTEMS applications can start up in many diﬀerent ways depending on the
+RTEMS applications can start up in many different ways depending on the
 board-support package for a particular piece of hardware.
 Systems which
 use the Cexp package can be treated much like vxWorks.
 Other systems
-ﬁrst read initialization parameters from non-volatile memory or from a
+first read initialization parameters from non-volatile memory or from a
 BOOTP/DHCP server.
 The exact mechanism depends upon the BSP.
 TFTP or NFS
-ﬁlesystems are then mounted and the IOC shell is used to read commands
+filesystems are then mounted and the IOC shell is used to read commands
 from a startup script.
-The location of this startup script is speciﬁed
+The location of this startup script is specified
 by a initialization parameter.
 This script is often similar or identical
 to the one used with vxWorks.
 The RTEMS startup code calls

 .. code ::

-   epicsRtemsInitPreSetBootConfigFromNVRAM(struct rtems_bsdnet_config ⋆);
+   epicsRtemsInitPreSetBootConfigFromNVRAM(struct rtems_bsdnet_config  *);

 just before setting the initialization parameters from non-volatile
 memory, and

 .. code ::

-   epicsRtemsInitPostSetBootConfigFromNVRAM(struct rtems_bsdnet_config ⋆);
+   epicsRtemsInitPostSetBootConfigFromNVRAM(struct rtems_bsdnet_config  *);

 just after setting the initialization parameters.
 An application may
 provide either or both of these routines to perform any custom
 initialization required.
 These function prototypes and some useful
-external variable declarations can be found in the header ﬁle
+external variable declarations can be found in the header file
 epicsRtemsInitHooks.h

 IOC Initialization